Skip to yearly menu bar Skip to main content

 Abstract:

-Reinforcement Learning from Human Feedback (RLHF) has shown potential in qualitative tasks where easily-defined performance measures are lacking.
-However, there are drawbacks when it is used to optimize for average human preferences (as is common practice in RLHF), especially in generative tasks that demand diverse model responses.
-Meanwhile, Quality Diversity (QD) algorithms excel at identifying diverse and high-quality solutions but often rely on manually-crafted diversity metrics.
-This paper introduces Quality Diversity through Human Feedback (QDHF), a novel approach integrating human feedback into the QD framework.
-QDHF progressively infers diversity metrics from human judgments of similarity among solutions, thereby enhancing the applicability and effectiveness of QD algorithms.
-Our empirical studies show that QDHF significantly outperforms state-of-the-art methods in automatic diversity discovery and matches the efficacy of manually-crafted metrics for QD on standard benchmarks in robotics and reinforcement learning.
-Notably, in a latent space illumination task, QDHF substantially enhances the diversity of images generated by a diffusion model and was more favorably received in user studies.
-We conclude by analyzing QDHF's scalability and the quality of its derived diversity metrics, emphasizing its potential to improve exploration and diversity in complex, open-ended optimization tasks.
+Reinforcement Learning from Human Feedback (RLHF) has shown potential in qualitative tasks where easily defined performance measures are lacking.
+However, there are drawbacks when RLHF is commonly used to optimize for average human preferences, especially in generative tasks that demand diverse model responses.
+Meanwhile, Quality Diversity (QD) algorithms excel at identifying diverse and high-quality solutions but often rely on manually crafted diversity metrics.
+This paper introduces Quality Diversity through Human Feedback (QDHF), a novel approach that progressively infers diversity metrics from human judgments of similarity among solutions, thereby enhancing the applicability and effectiveness of QD algorithms in complex and open-ended domains.
+Empirical studies show that QDHF significantly outperforms state-of-the-art methods in automatic diversity discovery and matches the efficacy of QD with manually crafted diversity metrics on standard benchmarks in robotics and reinforcement learning.
+Notably, in open-ended generative tasks, QDHF substantially enhances the diversity of text-to-image generation from a diffusion model and is more favorably received in user studies.
+We conclude by analyzing QDHF's scalability, robustness, and quality of derived diversity metrics, emphasizing its strength in open-ended optimization tasks.
+Code and tutorials are available at https://liding.info/qdhf.

 Live content is unavailable.
 Log in and register to view live content